ribot/ribot-api/README.md

 librarian-chef install
 ```

 This will download all the cookbooks needed for MongoDB and place them in the `cookbooks` folder.
-All these changes can be commited to git.
-Sometimes people choose not to commit the `cookbooks` directory, however we choose to commit this to avoid each developer having to install librarian just to start developing the project.

 You now need to tell Vagrant to install this recipe when provisoning.
 Add a new line to the `Vagrantfile` with the name of the new cookbook: